Ever went to the gym, and while you were doing your workout, the guy next to you is doing every kind of abdominal exercise you can think of?

-Too many people that are advocating that spot reduction is possible are citing studies that examined exercise induced lipolysis.
+Too many people that are advocating spot reduction is possible, are citing studies that examined exercise induced lipolysis.

 The above study concluded: “Specific exercises can induce spot lipolysis”

-This study looked at two possible ways in which you can lose fat: lipolysis (fat breakdown) and blood flow (for transporting the broken fat to tissues for burning it).
+This study looked at two possible ways in which you can lose fat: lipolysis (fat breakdown) and blood flow (transporting the broken fat to tissues for burning it).

-In this study, blood flow and lipolysis were increased in exercised legs vs non- exercised legs at lower intensities (higher exercise intensities showed no change).
+In this study, blood flow and lipolysis were increased in the group that exercised their legs at lower intensities.
+No difference was found in the group that didn’t exercised.
+Higher exercise intensities showed no change.

-So if the local muscle that’s being worked can’t use the local mobilized fat, then we just got our study/myth busted.
+If the local muscle that’s being worked can’t use the local mobilized fat, then we just got our myth busted.
 But as all myths need a closer look, we shall continue…

 What researchers didn’t specified is that there is an interesting process going on with the unburned fat that was mobilized.

-In case the mobilized fat isn’t burnt off, the body stores it back into fat cells.
+In case the mobilized fat isn’t burnt off, your body stores it back into fat cells.

-What is true in this study is that local exercise increased fat cell lipolysis and blood flow but let’s see what’s the full impact of this.
+This study got something right.
+Local exercise increased fat cell lipolysis and blood flow.
+Let’s see what’s the full impact of this.

-The answer as you can see in the research study is at least ridiculous and I say that because the researchers estimated that 30 minutes of local exercise mobilized 0.6–2.1 mg (milligrams) of adipose tissue.
+The results from the study are ridiculous.
+I say that because the researchers estimated that 30 minutes of local exercise mobilized 0.6–2.1 mg (milligrams) of adipose tissue.

 That is right.
 I’ll repeat: 0.6-2.1 milligrams of fat per 100 grams of adipose tissue.

-To put it more into perspective, let’s make some simple calculations:
+To put it into perspective, let’s make some simple calculations:

-Imagine how much it would take you to get all 10 kg of fat down and how many billions of abs you should do in the gym.
+Imagine how much it would take you to burn all those 10 kg of fat.
+How many billions of abs you should do in the gym.

-That being said, share this no bs exposing of this myth with everyone you know and help them get rid of countless abdominal exercises.
+That being said, share the exposing of this myth with everyone you know, and help them get rid of countless abdominal exercises.

-How many abdominal exercises or ab sets/repetitions you did weekly/daily before finding out that they can’t really give you six pack abs without a proper diet in place and how you tackle with them now?
+How many abdominal exercises you did weekly/daily before finding out they can’t really give you six pack abs without a proper diet in place?